DrCuff/hpc/README.md

-# slurm
+# general hpx things
-Dumping ground for slurm things
+Dumping ground for slurm, flux and other things